djfdyuruiry/cnc-new-construction-options/docs/lua-cpp-api/README.md

 - **UniqueLuaEngine** - Context-specific engines with clean state
 - **SharedLuaEngine** - For shared contexts
 - **LuaResult** - Error handling and value extraction
+- **LuaApi** - Abstraction for registering C++ types, values and functions accessible from Lua
+- **LuaArguments** - Fluent interface for validating args passed into C++ from Lua and reading their values

 ## Usage Examples